-Charter Oak State College recorded an operating loss of \$8.6 million during the year ended June 30, 2018.
-The primary contributing factors of the increase in loss year over year relates to declining enrollment coupled with the increase in employee fringe benefit costs.
-In addition, State bond fund appropriations and Pell grant revenue being classified as non-operating revenues under GASB 35 although the expenditures of these resources on personnel, non-capital equipment, depreciation and scholarships are considered to be an operating expense contributes to the operating loss.
+Charter Oak State College recorded an operating loss of \$9.3 million during the year ended June 30, 2019.
+The primary contributing factors of the increase in loss year over year relates to the decline of additional operating revenues coupled with increased per employee fringe benefit costs.
+In addition, State bond fund appropriations and Pell grant revenue being classified as non-operating revenues under GASB 35 although the expenditures of these resources on personnel, non-capital equipment, depreciation and scholarships are considered to be an operating expense contributing to the operating loss.

-Government grant revenues are comprised of the federally funded Supplemental Education Opportunity Grant ("SEOG") and the Adult Education grants together with other state government grants which fund various program-related activities.
-Government grant revenues at June 30, 2018 were \$0.6 million with federal and state dollars consistent with the previous fiscal year.
-Additional operating revenues totaled \$1.7 million in 2018, up 4% from \$1.6 million in fiscal year 2017 which are primarily made up of fees earned by the CTDLC for services, and fees for other services offered by the college such as testing and credit reviews under the Connecticut Credit Assessment Program ("CCAP").
+Government grant revenues are comprised of the federally funded Supplemental Education Opportunity Grant ("SEOG") and the Adult Education grants together with other state government grants which fund various programrelated activities.
+Government grant revenues at June 30, 2019 were \$0.6 million with federal and state dollars consistent with the previous fiscal year.
+Additional operating revenues totaled \$0.7 million in 2019, down 59% from \$1.7 million in fiscal year 2018 driven by the closure of the Connecticut Distance Learning Consortium.